Direct Actions and Opt-Out Practice

 Class actions are a powerful tool for corporations seeking to recover for antitrust violations.
 There are instances, however, when a company is better-served to exclude itself or “opt-out” of a class action case and bring its own case.
 These individual actions provide corporations with the opportunity to exercise control over the litigation, avoid the delay and expense of class certification, and in some instances, obtain a larger recovery.

 The question of whether to remain in a class action or pursue an individual case is often complicated; each path is replete with potential challenges and benefits.
-Robins Kaplan has decades of experience counseling companies in making this difficult decision, and, when appropriate, has successfully represented companies pursuing opt-out actions.
-Notable opt-out recoveries include:
+The Robins Kaplan Antitrust and Trade Regulation Group has decades of experience counseling companies in making this difficult decision, and, when appropriate, has successfully represented companies pursuing opt-out actions.

 If you are interested in having us represent you, you should call us so we can determine whether the matter is one for which we are willing or able to accept professional responsibility.
 We will not make this determination by e-mail communication.
 The telephone numbers and addresses for our offices are listed on this page.
 We reserve the right to decline any representation.
 We may be required to decline representation if it would create a conflict of interest with our other clients.